sokolj1/minimal-mistakes/_posts/2018-03-04-Single-Layer-Perceptron-Implementation.md

 the function would never reach convergence, and the while loop would repeat infinitely.
 To circumvent this issue, the function is set for 94% accuracy (an A for a majority of college level classes).

-Here is the while loop description in code:
+Here is the while loop description in R code:

 {% highlight r %}